NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Go to the `counts-barplot` chunk.
 To add a figure legend we have to use a chunk option (so not in the same way as for tables).
 Add the chunk option:

 ```
-fig.cap="Counting statistics per sample, in terms of read counts for genes and reads not counted for various reasons."
+fig.cap = "Counting statistics per sample, in terms of read counts for genes and reads not counted for various reasons."
 ```

 * Knit and check the outcome!
 * Next, add a figure legend to the figure in the `gene-heatmap` chunk.
 Here we can try out the possibility to add R code to generate the legend:

 ```
-fig.cap=paste("Expression (log-10 counts) of genes with at least ",max_cutoff," counts in one sample and a CV>",cv_cutoff,".",sep="")
+fig.cap = paste("Expression (log-10 counts) of genes with at least ", max_cutoff, " counts in one sample and a CV>", cv_cutoff, ".", sep = "")
 ```

-This will use the `cv_cutoff` and `max_cutoff` R objects to ensure that the figure legend gives the same information as was used to generate the plot.
-Note that figure legends are generated *after* the corresponding code chunk is evaluated, i.e. one can use objects defined in the code chunk, in the legend.
+This will use the `cv_cutoff` and `max_cutoff` variables to ensure that the figure legend gives the same information as was used to generate the plot.
+Note that figure legends are generated *after* the corresponding code chunk is evaluated.
+This means we can use objects defined in the code chunk in the legend.

 * Knit and admire the results!

 The heatmap still looks a bit odd.
 Let's play with the `fig.height` and `out.height` options, like we did above, to scale the figure in a more appropriate way.
 Add this to the chunk options: `fig.height=10, out.height="22cm"`.
 Knit and check the results.
 Does it look better now?

 * Now let's add a third figure!
-This time we will not plot a figure in R, but use an available image file.
+This time we will not plot a figure in R, but use an available image file showing the structure of the Snakemake workflow used to generate the inputs for this report.
 Add a new chunk at the end containing this code:

 ```
 knitr::include_graphics(normalizePath(rulegraph_file))